jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 ALTHOUGH the Realm of Glory hath none of the vanities of the world, yet within the treasury of trust and resignation We have bequeathed to Our heirs an excellent and priceless heritage.
-Earthly treasures We have not (TB KA)
+Earthly treasures We have not bequeathed, nor such cares as they entail.
+(TB KA)

 Fleeting are the riches of the world; all that perisheth and changeth is not, and hath never been, worthy of attention, except to a